stnolting/neorv32/README.md

 ### Compiling and Uploading One of the Example Projects

 Make sure `GNU Make` and a native `GCC` compiler are installed.
+To test the installation of the RISC-V toolchain, navigate to an example project like
+`sw/example/blink_led` and run:

+    neorv32/sw/example/blink_led$ make check

-The NEORV32 project also includes some example programs from which you can start your own application:
+The NEORV32 project includes some example programs from which you can start your own application:
 [SW example projects](https://github.com/stnolting/neorv32/tree/master/sw/example)

 Simply compile one of these projects.
 This will create a NEORV32 executable `neorv32_exe.bin` in the same folder.